drinkbird/drinkbird.github.io/_posts/blog/2017-09-16-code-churn.md

 ---
 layout: post
 title: "High code churn is not your friend"
-excerpt: "Have you fallen into the productivity trap?"
+excerpt: "3+1 sources of churn you need to keep an eye for"
 permalink: /code-churn
 comments: true
 categories: blog